 Sale of loss reserves relating to LPT relates to the reserves the Company ceded as part of its quota share with CCCL.
 In December 2021, Canopius Managing Agency ("CMA") entered into a LPT with RiverStone Managing Agency Limited ("RiverStone") covering most classes of business no longer written by Syndicate 4444 (2020 & prior years) and Syndicate 1861 (2020 year of account only).
 Under the terms of the agreement the Syndicates purchased reinsurance from RiverStone's managed syndicate (Lloyd's Syndicate 3500) to provide loss portfolio reinsurance on the agreed policies.
-The results for the year include the premium ceded to RiverStone for the unearned proportion of the claims reinsured (\$47,757), with the earned proportion of the claims reinsured (\$294,924) accounted for as a balance sheet transaction, reducing the gross reserves for losses, with a corresponding reduction in the Reinsurance balances receivable.
+The results for 2021 include the premium ceded to RiverStone for the unearned proportion of the claims reinsured (\$47,757), with the earned proportion of the claims reinsured (\$294,924) accounted for as a balance sheet transaction, reducing the gross reserves for losses, with a corresponding reduction in the Reinsurance balances receivable.

-For the twelve months ended December 31, 2021, there was net favorable prior year loss development of \$10,836 (excluding the impact of the RITC and LPT transactions).
+For the twelve months ended December 31, 2022, there was net unfavourable prior year loss development of \$295 (excluding the impact of the RITC transaction).
+For the twelve months ended December 31, 2021, there was net favorable prior year loss development of \$10,836 (excluding the impact of the RITC and LPT transaction).
 Prior years development was attributable to various lines of business.
-For the twelve months ended December 31, 2020, there was net favorable prior year loss development of \$1,299 (excluding the impact of the LPT transaction).